domnuprofesor/acme/README.md

 - the ```Catalog``` is only ```read``` by the ```Basket```.
 To prevent accidental ```writes``` of the ```Catalog``` from the ```Basket``` we could use an ```immutable``` Catalog but I think it is beyond the scope of the simulation but still worth mentioning
 - the ```Basket::total()``` method first applies the offers which can result in a negative intermediate total.
-The product prices are not altered in any way during or before total() calculations which I think is a neat feature.
+The product prices are not altered in any way during or before total() calculations which I think is a neat feature
+- the OOP structure defined works well with a Dependency Injection approach